Filesystem Repository path encoding of non UTF-8 characters

 It could be related to my Windows environment (Windows Server 2003).
 If I can help you in any way to narrow or track down the problem, please let me know.

 Also, the path in the first two pictures remains fully browseable (and the files downloadable), but some other paths and directories do not.
 Sadly, I can't find any notable difference in those paths and filenames.

-#7 Updated by Toshi MARUYAMA about 2 years ago
+#7 Updated by Toshi MARUYAMA over 11 years ago

 - Status changed from 7 to Closed